mugishalinux/bank-licensing-compliance-system/DESIGN.md

 ### Why

 Checking permissions only in controllers is not enough.

-Service-level checks add extra protection.
+Service-level checks add another layer of protection.

 ---

+### Trade-off

+The authorization logic becomes slightly more complex, but it improves security and reduces the risk of permission bypass.

+---

 ### What could be improved later

-More advanced permission rules could be added later.
+- more advanced permission rules
+- temporary delegated access
+- attribute-based access control

 ---